Defense Attorneys Who Understand Travel Act

 The Travel Act is sort of a misnomer.
-Often times, a person may trigger the Travel Act by simply using intestate facilities, such as the telephone, email, fax, and mail.
+Oftentimes, a person may trigger the Travel Act by simply using interstate facilities, such as the telephone, email, fax and mail.
 That means a person may violate the Act without physically crossing interstate or international boundaries.
 For online sellers of goods or services, the Travel Act could be a serious concern.

 A closely related statute, the Hobbs Act, is even broader as it is triggered when a person’s conduct obstructs or causes effects on interstate commerce.
 The Hobbs Act is sometimes used by federal prosecutors to pursue public corruption cases.

-How the Travel Act or Hobbs Act relates to a business enterprise can only resolved by a legal expert's close look at the specific facts on the ground.
+How the Travel Act or Hobbs Act relates to a business enterprise can only be resolved by a legal expert’s close look at the specific facts of the case.